ProIcons/floatinginput.js/README.md

-# mfip
-Metro Floating Input Placeholder
+# Metro Floating Input Placeholder
 ---
 > This is an implementation of Windows Metro Floating Label Textbox for Javascript
 >